Vietnam.vn - Nền tảng quảng bá Việt Nam

 hai-dang-1.jpg

-French and Egyptian researchers are creating a digital replica of the lighthouse of Alexandria in Egypt after salvaging ancient stone blocks sunk in the Mediterranean Sea.
+French and Egyptian researchers are creating a digital replica of Egypt's Alexandria lighthouse after salvaging ancient stone blocks sunk in the Mediterranean Sea.
 Photo: GEDEON Programmes/CEAlex.

 hai-dang-2.jpg

 Specifically, a team of experts working in the Egyptian port city of Alexandria has recovered 22 giant stone blocks that were used to build the Alexandria Lighthouse.
-These blocks were salvaged from the seabed.
+These blocks were salvaged from the bottom of the sea.
 After being brought to shore, the team of experts will study and digitally scan them.
 Photo: Public domain.

 hai-dang-3.jpg

-The research results will be added to a digital record of more than 100 underwater rock formations discovered over the past decade, according to a statement from the Dassault Systems Foundation, one of the project's sponsors.
+The research results will be added to the digital records of more than 100 underwater rock formations discovered over the past decade, according to a statement from Dassault Systems Foundation, one of the project's sponsors.
 Photo: GEDEON Programmes/CEAlex.

 hai-dang-4.png

-The research was led by French archaeologist and architect Isabelle Hairy, who, along with a team of historians, archaeologists, architects and engineers, created a virtual 3D model of the ancient Alexandria lighthouse – a structure that was heavily damaged by an earthquake when it collapsed in the 14th century.
+The research was led by French archaeologist and architect Isabelle Hairy, who, along with a team of historians, archaeologists, architects and engineers, created a virtual 3D model of the ancient Alexandria lighthouse – which was heavily damaged by an earthquake when it collapsed in the 14th century.
 Photo: Emad Victor SHENOUDA / Wikimedia Commons.

 hai-dang-5.jpg

-The newly recovered blocks include parts of a large door weighing "70 to 80 tons," according to the statement.
+The newly recovered blocks include parts of a large door weighing "70-80 tons," according to the statement.
 Experts also found parts of a large Egyptian-style "obelisk," or ceremonial gate, which may have been a monument.
 Photo: thearchaeologist.

 hai-dang-6.jpg